 Uncontested divorce process in Texas

-The uncontested divorce process in Texas is the same as the contested divorce process.
-Under Texas law, the Texas Family Code does not distinguish between a contested and uncontested divorce.
+The process in Texas is the same as the contested divorce process.
+Under Texas law, the Texas Family Code does not distinguish between the two.
 The difference is how the parties choose to handle their divorce and which legal procedures they choose to follow.
-An agreed divorce strips away several complicated, expensive procedures necessary in a contested divorce but not in an uncontested divorce.
+An agreed divorce strips away several complicated, expensive procedures necessary in a contested divorce.

-- Top Ten Uncontested Divorce Questions: Uncontested divorce lawyer Adam Kielich answers ten common uncontested divorce questions in Texas.
+- Top Ten Uncontested Divorce Questions: Uncontested divorce lawyer Adam Kielich answers ten common questions in Texas.

-- Fort Worth uncontested divorce process: A general discussion of the uncontested divorce process in Texas and how that changed in recent years in Tarrant County.
+- Fort Worth uncontested divorce process: A general discussion of the process in Texas and how that changed in recent years in Tarrant County.

 - How long will it take to get an uncontested divorce without a divorce attorney?: Divorce lawyer Adam Kielich discusses the different timetable in Tarrant County, Texas for an uncontested divorce with and without a divorce attorney.

-- Interview with divorce lawyer Adam Kielich on uncontested divorce: An interview with Adam Kielich about the uncontested divorce process in Texas.
+- Interview with divorce lawyer Adam Kielich: An interview with Adam Kielich about the process in Texas.

-- Uncontested Divorce Resources Roundup: An earlier resource guide for uncontested divorce.
+- Uncontested Divorce Resources Roundup: An earlier resource guide.

 - Contested divorce versus uncontested divorce: Is an uncontested divorce necessarily better?
 Divorce lawyer Adam Kielich explores the question.

-- Pro se uncontested divorce: How to get an uncontested divorce without a lawyer.
+- Pro se uncontested divorce: How to get one without a lawyer.

-- Uncontested divorce in Tarrant County: Uncontested divorce lawyer Adam Kielich explains how to get an uncontested divorce in Tarrant County, Texas.
+- Uncontested divorce in Tarrant County: Uncontested divorce lawyer Adam Kielich explains the procedure in Tarrant County, Texas.

 - Uncontested divorce in Tarrant County Part 2: The conversation continues.

-- Uncontested divorce on The Kielich Law Firm podcast: An early episode of The Kielich Law Firm podcast discusses uncontested divorce in Tarrant County and surrounding areas.
+- Uncontested divorce on The Kielich Law Firm podcast: An early episode of The Kielich Law Firm podcast about the procedure in Tarrant County and surrounding areas.

 - How long does a Texas divorce take?
 Divorces in Texas generally require a sixty day waiting period but may last years.
-Learn more about what to expect in your uncontested divorce.
+Learn more about what to expect.

-- Waivers of service and uncontested divorce: Does a party need to be served in an uncontested divorce?
+- Waivers of service and uncontested divorce: Does a party need to be served?
 Not necessarily if the parties use a waiver of service.

-- Waivers of service: What can you do with a waiver of service in an uncontested divorce?
+- Waivers of service: What can you do with a waiver of service?

 - Do I need temporary orders in my divorce?: Typically uncontested divorces do not use temporary orders because the parties will agree on the terms of the divorce.
 However, sometimes temporary orders are necessary to help preserve the spouses’ agreement.